anordertoreclaim/PixelCNN/README.md

 # PixelCNN

 This repository is a PyTorch implementation of [PixelCNN](https://arxiv.org/abs/1601.06759) in its [gated](https://arxiv.org/abs/1606.05328) form.
-The main goals I've pursued while doing so is to dive deeper into PyTorch and the network's architecture itself, which I've found both interesting and challenging to grasp.
+The main goals I've pursued while doing it is to dive deeper into PyTorch and the network's architecture itself, which I've found both interesting and challenging to grasp.
 The repo might help someone, too!

 A lot of ideas were taken from [rampage644](https://github.com/rampage644)'s, [blog](http://sergeiturukin.com).
 Useful links also include [this](https://wiki.math.uwaterloo.ca/statwiki/index.php?title=STAT946F17/Conditional_Image_Generation_with_PixelCNN_Decoders), [this](http://www.scottreed.info/files/iclr2017.pdf) and [this](https://github.com/kundan2510/pixelCNN).